sanukyadav/slate/source/includes/_errors.md

 123	| You dont have enough amount in your account to book this flight 125	| Number of passangers can not be zero
-130	| Schedule unavailable, try again after some time
+130	| Schedule unavailable, try again after some time 132 | Search not working, please try later

-###The Goibibo Flight Reprice API uses the following error codes:
+##The Goibibo Flight Reprice API uses the following error codes:

 Error Code | Meaning
 ---------- | -------